by ProcureDeskLast Updated : Oct-21-2018

 We are going to divide integration use cases into three main areas

-The other way to think about master data is the data which is not created in the procure to pay or purchasing system but required for it to work.
+The other way to think about master data is the data that is not created in the procure-to-pay or purchasing system but is required for it to work.

-Transaction data is the individual transactions which are created in the purchasing systems.
-Examples are requisitions, approval requests, orders, and invoices.
+Transaction data is the individual transactions that are created in the purchasing systems.
+Examples are requisitions, approval purchase requests, orders, and invoices.
 This is not a comprehensive list but you get the idea.

 In that case, the order requirement or requisition is created in another system and then the same requisition is transferred to the purchasing system for approval and generating the purchase order.